Germany

 For details, see the ROUTE menu

-Germany has a stage on the JERUSALEM WAY main route (this leads through the so-called "Kleine Deutsche Eck" - this stage is at the end of this page) and three feeder routes.
+Germany has a stage on the JERUSALEM WAY main route (this leads through the so-called "Kleines Deutsches Eck" see at the end of this page) as well as three feeder routes.

 The three feeders are main routes in Germany, which, similar to a river system, flow into the main route in Linz on the Danube (Austria).

-The routes from Cologne and Fulda come together at Donauwörth, there the paths lead over the Friedensbrücke and run together in the vicinity of the Danube via Regensburg to Passau.
-In Passau the path from Volkenroda / Waldsassen is added, now all three paths continue unified until they join the main route coming from Spain in Austria.
+The routes from Cologne and Fulda come together at Donauwörth, where the paths lead over the Friedensbrücke and run together in the vicinity of the Danube via Regensburg to Passau.
+In Passau, the path from Waldsassen (Volkenroda) is added, now all three paths continue together until they join the main route coming from Spain in Austria.

 Jerusalem routes Germany / feeder routes